Shyam-Has-Your-Anomaly-Mitigated/Emul/syntax.md

 	-- input: list of lists
 	-- output: zips all of the input lists; no need for zip0(), zip1(), zip2(), zip3(), .., zipN()
-	zip [] = []
+	-- this is how I bypass Haskell not supporting overriding/overloading/whatever... zip [] = []
 	zip x = if ziptest x then head x : zip (tail x) else [] where